kubevela/kubevela.github.io/blog/2022-04-01-offline-deployment-practice.md

   Addon: velaux enabled Successfully.
 ```

-   - If there is a cluster installed route Controller or Nginx Ingress Controller, and there is also an available domain, you can deploy external routing to access VelaUX.
-Here present Openshift Route as an example, you can also choose INGRESS
+   - If there is a cluster installed route Controller or Nginx Ingress Controller and also linked with an available domain, you can deploy external routing to make VelaUX accessible.
+Here present Openshift Route as an example, you can also choose Ingress if you wish
 ```yaml
 apiVersion: route.openshift.io/v1
 kind: Route